United States sending troops to bolster Saudi defences after attack

-WASHINGTON (Reuters) - U.S. President Donald Trump on Friday approved sending American troops to bolster Saudi Arabia’s air defences after the largest-ever attack on the kingdom’s oil facilities, which Washington has squarely blamed on Iran.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Friday approved sending American troops to bolster Saudi Arabia’s air and missile defences after the largest-ever attack on the kingdom’s oil facilities, which Washington has squarely blamed on Iran.

 The Pentagon said the deployment would involve a moderate number of troops - not numbering thousands - and would be primarily defensive in nature.
+It also detailed plans to expedite delivery of military equipment to both Saudi Arabia and the United Arab Emirates.

 Reuters has previously reported that the Pentagon was considering sending anti-missile batteries, drones and more fighter jets.
 The United States is also considering keeping an aircraft carrier in the region indefinitely.